-Date Action By or With Whom Taken M § ED Interval 1 Tues Mar 7 Period the Texas Ethics Commission will defer an investigation until after election (or runoff).
-City Secretary Texas Ethics Commission 3.01(b)(2) 60th thru E Day Mar 7 LAST DAY to deliver notice of the election to the county clerk and voter registrar of each county where the city is located.
+Date Action By or With Whom Taken M § ED Interval 1 Tue Mar 5 to Sat May 4 Period the Texas Ethics Commission will defer an investigation of candidates until after election (or runoff).
+City Secretary Texas Ethics Commission 3.01(b)(2) 60th through ED Mar 5 LAST DAY to deliver notice of the election to the county clerk and voter registrar of each county where the city is located.
 Note: This is not the publication or posting deadline.
-City Council (City Secretary) 6.54(a) 60th Mar 7 Recommended day to contact the county concerning availability of the initial list of voters who submitted annual applications for ballot by mail (ABBM).
-City Secretary 9.43 60th Fri Mar 10 5 p.m.
-Extended deadline to file for a place on the ballot in a city office having a 4-year term if no one has filed by 5 p.m. on Feb 17.
-City Secretary 2.13(b) 57th Mon Mar 13- Fri Mar 24 Recommended period for appointing election judges plus members of the EVBB and SVC.
-Note: Home-rule cities see endnote 3.
-City Council 7.42(a)(2) 7.2324 7.3334 54th thru 43rd Thu Mar 16 Recommended date to print ballots that have been prepared earlier.
-City Secretary 6.25 51st Fri Mar 17 FIRST DAY of mandatory office hours.
-Note: City Secretary must keep office open for at least 3 hours a day during regular office hours on regular business days.
-Period ends E Day + 40 days.
-City Secretary 6.80(a) 50th Mar 17 LAST DAY for a challenge of a candidate application based on form, content, procedure.
-City Secretary 2.16(d) 50th Wed Mar 22 cher voters who are eligible for early voting because they are voting from outside the U.S. Note: If it is not possible to mail these ballots by this deadline, the City Secretary must notify the SOS within 24 hours.
-SOS does not apply EC §1.006 to this deadline.
-Respond to FCPA applications received after this date within 7 days (the same as non-FCPA applications).
-Rosters must be posted to website by 11 a.m. on the following day (SOS Forms 5-10 & 5-9a).
-City Secretary 9.49(b) 9.82 45th
+For counties with elections administrators, notice goes to them.
+City Council (City Secretary) 6.54(a) 60th Mar 5 Recommended day to contact the county concerning availability of the initial list of voters who submitted annual applications for ballot by mail (ABBM).
+City Secretary 9.43 60th Fri Mar 8 5 p.m.
+Extended deadline to file for a place on the ballot in a city office having a 4-year term if no candidate files by ED - 78 days.
+Note: This extension is not applicable in Nov. of evennumbered years.
+City Secretary 2.13(b) 57th Mon Mar 11 to Fri Mar 22 Recommended period for appointing election judges (SOS Forms 4-15, 4-16, 4-17) plus members of the EVBB (SOS Forms 4-19) and SVC (SOS Form 10-12, 10-13, 10-14).
+Note: Homerule cities see endnote 3.
+The SVC cannot meet until ED - 20 days.
+The EVBB can meet any time after ballots are returned and no later than ED - 9 days.
+City Council 7.42(a)(2) 7.2324 7.3334 54th through 43rd Thu Mar 14 Recommended date to print ballots that have been prepared earlier.
+City Secretary 6.25 51st Fri Mar 15 FIRST DAY of mandatory office hours.
+Note: City Secretary's office must be open at least 3 hours a day during regular office hours on regular business days.
+Period ends ED + 40 days.
+See endnote 6.
+City Secretary 6.80(a) 50th Mar 15 LAST DAY for a challenge of a candidate application based on form, content, procedure.
+City Secretary 2.16(d) 50th